yvesguillo/crawlect/README.md

 When starting with a new project — whether you're reviewing, refactoring, or collaborating — understanding its structure and key files is essential.
 Crawlect does the heavy lifting by:

+- Analyze your codebase with integrated *LLM* API calls.
 - Traversing your project directory (recursively if needed),
 - Filtering files and directories with powerful inclusion/exclusion rules,
 - Masking sensitive data (like `.env` values),